Pedro Luiz of Orléans-Braganza: Dynastic role

 In 1993, Brazilians voted on whether to restore the monarchy in a referendum.
 Luiz and Bertrand, known for their political beliefs, were denounced not only by some monarchists, but also by four of their own younger brothers, who tried unsuccessfully to convince them to renounce their traditional claims to the throne in favor of their brother António, and the young Pedro Luiz.
 Then only ten years old, Pedro Luiz was seen beside his father during the monarchist restoration campaign.
 Luiz and Bertrand believed that Pedro Luiz would be a better choice if the monarchy were to be reinstated by the Brazilian people.
 However, the referendum was not successful, with just 13% of the total tally voting in favor of parliamentary monarchy.

 Concerning his status as a prince of a deposed dynasty and of the responsibilities inherent in that position, he affirmed: "We carry this burden and must set an example".
 He was in search of a suitable fiancée of royal blood, considered an obligation for the future head of the Imperial House of Brazil.
 In 1999 he became honorary president of Brazil's Monarchist Youth, and also held the Grand Crosses of the Order of Pedro I and of the Order of the Rose.

 Pedro Luiz had expressed some opinions about Brazilian politics aside from the monarchy.
 Regarding the government of President Luiz Inácio Lula da Silva he stated, "I am very pleased with the economic performance of Brazil, all derived from the policy of Lula da Silva.
 I am a supporter of the political choices of the Brazilian government which, in my opinion, is diminishing the [economic] gap among Brazilians".

 Pedro Luiz was considered by many Brazilian monarchists as the prince that gathered "all the hopes and aspirations [of restoration]" due to the "vigor of youth and the seriousness of his character".
 Duarte Pio, Duke of Bragança and heir of the abolished Portuguese crown, affirmed: "[Pedro Luiz] is a very intelligent person.
 I have the best reports of him."

 Death

 Luiz was killed in the crash of Air France Flight 447 on 1 June 2009.
 His double-cousin Princess Alix of Ligne had planned to travel with him, but took an earlier flight instead.
-Pedro Luiz' body was among those retrieved from the ocean and was buried in Vassouras in the family's mausoleum on 5 July.
+Pedro Luiz's body was among those retrieved from the ocean and was buried in Vassouras in the family's mausoleum on 5 July.